In 1832, the ravaging finger of cholera hit every home and house in the great city of Paris.

 If we were to put each incident on a small plaque and place these on the wall, I don’t think we would have enough walls.
 Furthermore,” she went on, “since each case is thoroughly screened by the Church before it is approved as an authentic miracle, we catalogue them in our library in alphabetical archives because there are so many.”

-I would have liked to describe in greater detail these miracles, but it is not easy.
-Nevertheless, they serve to show that whoever prays devoutly and confidently to the Blessed Virgin will never go unheard or unanswered, if it is for your salvation.
+I would have liked to describe these miracles in greater detail, but it is not easy.
+Nevertheless, they serve to show that whoever prays devoutly and confidently to the Blessed Virgin will never go unheard or unanswered, if what you ask is for your salvation.